-As part of the above mentioned legislation, WorkForce West Virginia has worked with the governor's office and DOC on employment issues for released inmates.
+WorkForce West Virginia has worked with the Governor's office and the West Virginia Division of Corrections (WVDOC) on employment issues for released inmates.
 As a result, WorkForce West Virginia has developed a process for released inmates to become registered with WorkForce West Virginia and receive job search assistance.
 This process was presented to all parole officers and has been implemented statewide.